Dark Chocolate Pumpkin Coconut Butter CupsSkip to Recipe

 - I will only recommend products I passionately believe in & want you to know that when I make a recommendation, I may receive a referral fee

-- Melt chocolate in a double boiler (any sweetener of choice, also your CBD & reishi if you decide to add)
+- Melt chocolate in a double boiler on its own or with any sweetener of choice and plus optional CBD & reishi.

-- Melt coconut butter in a double boiler (any sweetener of choice.)
+- Melt coconut butter in a double boiler along with any sweetener of choice to taste.

-- Melt coconut oil with the pumpkin puree add pumpkin spice, any sweetener to taste.
+- Melt the coconut oil together with the pumpkin puree.
+Add in the pumpkin spice, and optional sweetener to taste.

-- Pour half of your sweetened chocolate mix into the pumpkin molds.
+- Pour half of the sweetened chocolate mix into the pumpkin molds.

-- Gently place a dollop of your pumpkin mix into the middle.
+- Gently place a dollop of the pumpkin mix into the middle of the mold.

 - Pour the rest of the chocolate on top.

-- Place in the freezer for 2-3 hours before removing the chocolate out of your molds.
+- Place the molds in the freezer for 2-3 hours.
+Then carefully remove the chocolate from the molds.

-- Store in the freezer for 2-3 months, store in the fridge for 1-3 days at most.
+- Store in the freezer for 2-3 months, or store in the fridge for 1-3 days.